ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### XXX_OP

-This indicates the unit of logs written about the operation statement.
-Left of '/' is the unit of logs of successful executions, and right is the unit of logs of failed executions.
+This is the units for logs of operation statements.
+Before '/' is the unit for logs of successful executions, and after is the unit for logs of failed executions.

-Following letters each indicate the unit of logs:
+The units for logs are as below:

-- -: No logs are written.
+- -: Logs are not written.
-- S: Logs are written in unit of sessions.
+- S: Logs are written in the unit of sessions.
-- A: Logs are written in unit of accesses.
+- A: Logs are written in the unit of accesses.
-- T: Logs are written regardless of the unit of session or accesses.
+- T: Logs are written regardless the unit of session or accesses.

-The following examples show values of the SYS_AUDIT_OPTS_ after setting auditing conditions.
+The following examples show values of the SYS_AUDIT_OPTS_ view after auditing conditions are enabled.

 ```
 iSQL> AUDIT insert, select, update, delete on friends BY SESSION WHENEVER SUCCESSFUL;